 Online betting sites and apps across New Jersey — and in other locations with online gambling — went down on Thursday night due to issues with geolocation.

-A GeoComply spokesperson confirmed the issues were with GeoComply and issued the following statement:
+A GeoComply spokesperson confirmed that the issues were with GeoComply and issued the following statement:

-Poker players were one of the first people to take to Twitter noting the problem.
+Poker players were among the first people to take to Twitter noting the problem.

 Another extremely sad day for online poker .. as the geo location software crashes again and I’m watching players just steal chips from the entire table @PokerStarsUSA @WSOPcom .. at least party froze their games